Bugatti Automobiles: Chiron

-This makes the Chiron the fastest hypercar globally, and its base price is 2.4 million euros net.
+This makes the Chiron the fastest production car globally, and its base price is 2.4 million euros (2.53 US$) net.
 Production in Molsheim is limited to 500 vehicles, and the first production car was delivered to customers in March 2017.
 The Chiron made its debut on the US market in April 2016.
-On August 21, 2016, Bugatti unveiled the Vision Gran Turismo concept car, a real-life study of the vehicle in the Gran Turismo Sport video game.
-On September 11, 2017, the Chiron set a new world record.
+On 21 August 2016, Bugatti unveiled the Vision Gran Turismo concept car, a real-life study of the vehicle in the Gran Turismo Sport video game.
+On 11 September 2017, the Chiron set a new world record.
 From 0 to 400 km/h and back to 0 km/h, the coupé took just 42 seconds.

-The BBC's TopGear magazine named the Chiron "hypercar of the year" on November 27, 2017, and a month later, the Chiron also received the award from Evo magazine in the UK.
+The BBC's TopGear magazine named the Chiron "hypercar of the year" on 27 November 2017, and a month later, the Chiron also received the award from Evo magazine in the UK.

-At the Geneva Motor Show on March 6, 2018, Bugatti unveiled the Chiron Sport, a hypercar optimized for lateral acceleration.
-It takes 5 seconds off the Chiron on the Nardò handling circuit thanks to numerous changes, such as the increased use of new materials (the first production car with windshield wipers made of carbon), the resulting weight saving of 18 kilograms, and the new Dynamic Torque Vectoring function.
+At the Geneva Motor Show on 6 March 2018, Bugatti unveiled the Chiron Sport, a version of the Chiron optimized for lateral acceleration.
+It takes 5 seconds off the Chiron's lap time on the Nardò handling circuit thanks to numerous changes, such as the increased use of new materials (the first production car with windshield wipers made of carbon), the resulting weight saving of 18 kilograms, and the new Dynamic Torque Vectoring function.
 The engine remains untouched, producing 1103 kW and 1,600 Newton-meters of torque, as in the Chiron.
 In June 2018, Lego Technic recreated a 1:8 scale Chiron with Lego bricks.

 In November 2018, Lego collaborated with Bugatti to design a 1:1 scale Chiron made of Lego bricks.
-The Lego Technic Chiron produces 5.3 horsepower and travels at speeds of up to 20 mph.
+The full-size Lego Technic Chiron was constructed from over 1,000,000 Lego pieces, produced an estimated 5.3 horsepower and 92Nm of torque, could travel at speeds of up to 20 kph, and required over 13,000 work hours to design and construct.

-In 2019, Bugatti ringed in its 110th anniversary with the unique "110ans" edition of the Chiron Sport.
-The hypercar adorns the Tricolore inside and out as a nod to France.
+In 2019, Bugatti rang in its 110th anniversary with the unique "110ans" edition of the Chiron Sport.
+The car adorns the Tricolore inside and out as a nod to France.
 The powertrain remains the 8-liter 16-cylinder with four turbochargers and 1,103 kW/1,500 hp.
 The vehicle was first shown at the Geneva Motor Show.